oliverde8/MPDedicatedServerBundle/README.md

 * Current Map
 * List of Maps
  * I missing some map information at the moment.
+* chat lines

 To gather this data as fast as possible by default Server Options, List of Players & Current Map is updated every minute.

 Map list on the other hand is only retrieved every hour.

-This cache ttl values will become configurable in the future.
+Chat lines is retrieved every 10 seconds.
+You can of course configure this.

 ## More Information
 If you check the code you will see that what I call login isn't used anywhere in the code in that purpose, in reality it is just a key to identify the servers.